GETTING STARTED

 Once we have all the details in place such as wood choices, sizes, and your inlay material safely delivered; David likes to have 3 weeks to a month with your commission.
 I book his work on a month-by-month basis, shipping at month end or in the first days of the following month.

-While David works with you on your memorial ring or pin, we keep the ashes of your loved one in a special keepsake box overlooking the meadow as a symbolic way to share the scenery, the calls of the cranes, the sunrises and the moonlight.
+While David works on your memorial ring or talisman, we keep the ashes of your loved one in a special keepsake box overlooking the meadow as a symbolic way to share the scenery, the calls of the cranes, the sunrises and the moonlight.
 We stay in touch through email with work in progress updates, and photographs of what's happening as your ring is 'being born'.

 Please have a look around and drop me an email, whenever you're ready.